-It is recommended you serve an extra meat/meat alternate when serving sandwiches made with egg, lunch meats, peanut butter, tuna, and cheese.
-Cottage cheese, yogurt or nuts could be a second protein source.
+It is recommended you serve an extra meat/meat alternate when serving commercial products such as chicken nuggets, fish sticks, or frozen pizza.
+Cottage cheese, natural cheese, yogurt or nuts could be a second protein source.
 Be sure to record both on your menu.

 Vegetarian meals can be served providing they follow meal pattern requirements.
 Examples of meat alternatives that are creditable include: natural cheese, eggs, cooked dry beans and dry peas, yogurt, peanut butter or any combination of above.

 High sodium meats should be limited to no more than twice a week.
 They Include: hot dogs, corn dogs, ham, cheese, sausage, bologna, or lunch meats.

 A meat/meat alternate may be served in place of the entire grains component at breakfast a maximum of three times per week.

 Yogurt, including soy yogurt, may be plain or flavored, unsweetened or sweetened.

 Non-Creditable yogurt products include: frozen yogurt, drinkable yogurt(bottles), homemade yogurt, yogurt flavored products, yogurt bars, yogurt covered fruit & nuts, yogurt in commercially prepared smoothies.

 Must contain no more than 23 grams of sugar per 6 oz.